roshansthomas/python-cdk-locust/README.md

 .
 CDK will then upload the image that it creates to an ECR repository that it creates automatically.

 We also set the environment variables that Locust requires to initialise here.
+Add below to the end of the ``lab/lab_stack.py``

 ```
         locust_container = task_def.add_container(